arthur0211/crew_architect/crew_architect/README.md

 # CrewArchitect Crew

-Welcome to the CrewArchitect project, powered by [crewAI](https://crewai.com).
+Welcome to the CrewArchitect project.
 This crew is designed to **generate the configuration files (agents.yaml, tasks.yaml, crew.py, main.py, and a pyproject.toml template) for a new CrewAI project based on a user-provided description.** Our goal is to automate the initial setup of new crews, allowing you to focus on refining the generated prompts and logic.

 ## Installation